vanyajn/Spotify-Project/README.md

 - Filter out plays under 30 seconds and identify unique songs.
 - Display a pie chart of the top 5 artists and group the rest as "Other".
 - Interactive chart with legend and percentage labels near the slices.
-- Optimized with React's `useMemo` for efficient rendering.

 ---
 ## Screenshot